usamaeltmsah/usamaeltmsah/README.md

 - 🔭 I’m currently working as a full-time iOS Developer.
 - 👨‍💻 In addition to my current job, I work as a freelancer
 - 🌱 I’m currently learning everything 🤣
-- 🥅 2025 Goals: Take new courses build more projects  ~~and work in an international inc~~.
+- 🥅 2026 Goals: Take new courses, build more projects, and grow into a Senior iOS Developer role.
 - ⚡ Fun fact: I love to code and play chess.
 - 📚 I’m currently reading the `Clean Architecture` book. <!-- & `RxSwift: Reactive programming with Swift` books. -->
 <!-- - 📚 I’m currently reading the Atomic Habits book. -->